WijanDev/hastee-coding-case/README.md

-# Hastee CSV Parser
+# Hastee CSV Parser Solution

-A flexible, extensible CSV parser built in C# that can handle different CSV file structures and transform them into a common Data Transfer Object (DTO).
+## Overview

+This solution implements a flexible and extensible CSV parser using the **Factory Pattern** with dependency injection of interfaces.
+The design allows for parsing different CSV file formats while maintaining a common output structure.

 ## 🚀 Quick Start